sit836/KW_NPEB/README.md

 # Kiefer-Wolfowitz Nonparametric Empirical Bayes
 Compute the Kiefer-Wolfowitz nonparametric maximum likelihood estimator for mixtures.

+In contrast to the previous approaches, the optimization problem is reformulated into a convex problem by [Koenker and Mizera (2014)](http://www.stat.ualberta.ca/~mizera/Preprints/brown.pdf)'s method and then solved by interior-point method.

 ## Getting Started
 ### Prerequisites